-Your travel insurance company wants to hear from you—needs to hear from you—if you want to be a successful user of a travel insurance policy.
+Your travel insurance company wants to hear from you.
+It needs to hear from you if you want to be a successful user of a travel insurance policy.

 Here’s when to contact your insurance company:

 - If your policy contains an error.
-If you see something on your policy that is incorrect, such as a misspelled name or incorrect dates (such as birth dates or travel dates), or anything else that is inaccurate, contact your insurance company immediately to get it fixed.
+If you see something on your policy that is incorrect, such as a misspelled name or incorrect dates (such as birth dates or travel dates), or anything else that is inaccurate, contact your insurance company immediately.
+Ask the company to fix the error.
 Inaccurate information can delay your claim.

 - When something changes.
 If any of the circumstances under which you purchased your policy have changed — such as your travel dates have shifted several times, you’ve added costs or travel suppliers to your trip, or you’ve moved — then it’s best to let the company know.